jeroendoggen/Arduino-signal-filtering-library/README.md

 ### Overview
 This project is a free initiative to create an Arduino library for signal filtering.

-Very short introduction to the filters: https://github.com/jeroendoggen/Arduino-signal-filtering-library/wiki/Signal-Filtering-Basics
+ * Very short introduction to the filters: https://github.com/jeroendoggen/Arduino-signal-filtering-library/wiki/Signal-Filtering-Basics
+ * Free ebook: "The Scientist and Engineer's Guide to Digital Signal Processing" http://www.dspguide.com/

 ### Available filters:
  * low pass filter (1st and 2nd order, Chebychev and Bessel)